Conditional registration explained

 - nominate your compulsory third party insurer

-- provide proof of identity such as your current driver licence
+- provide evidence of identity such as your current driver licence

 - pay the registration fee—registration costs include the administration fee, CTP insurance and the cost of the number plates